MillatSakib/PetConnect-Client/README.md

 npm i
 ```

 2. After install all package you need to run your project.
 But you can't run your project directly.
-Because I use environment variabel in security purpose.
+Because I use environment variabel for security purpose.
 You have to add a `.env` file in your root directory and the a sample code of `.env` file are given below:

 ```.env
 VITE_apiKey=*******************